 This Veggie Taco Lasagna makes a great one dish meal!
-If you'd like to round out your weeknight dinner, try serving it with a simple Green Salad.
+If you'd like to round out your weeknight dinner, try serving it with a simple Garden Salad.

 Leftovers will keep for three to four days when stored in an airtight container in your refrigerator.
 You may also freeze leftovers for one to two months.
 To reheat, gently warm in your microwave.

 Looking for similar recipes?
 Try one of these next!